Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly used for accessing information on the web.
 Their truthfulness and factuality are thus of great interest.
-To help users make the right decisions about the information they're getting, LLMs should not only provide but also help users fact-check information.
-In this paper, we conduct experiments with 80 crowdworkers in total to compare language models with search engines (information retrieval systems) at facilitating fact-checking by human users.
+To help users make the right decisions about the information they get, LLMs should not only provide information but also help users fact-check it.
+Our experiments with 80 crowdworkers compare language models with search engines (information retrieval systems) at facilitating fact-checking.
 We prompt LLMs to validate a given claim and provide corresponding explanations.
-Users reading LLM explanations are significantly more efficient than using search engines with similar accuracy.
-However, they tend to over-rely the LLMs when the explanation is wrong.
+Users reading LLM explanations are significantly more efficient than those using search engines while achieving similar accuracy.
+However, they over-rely on the LLMs when the explanation is wrong.
 To reduce over-reliance on LLMs, we ask LLMs to provide contrastive information---explain both why the claim is true and false, and then we present both sides of the explanation to users.
 This contrastive explanation mitigates users’ over-reliance on LLMs, but cannot significantly outperform search engines.
-However, showing both search engine results and LLM explanations offers no complementary benefits as compared to search engines alone.
-Taken together, natural language explanations by LLMs may not be a reliable replacement for reading the retrieved passages yet, especially in high-stakes settings where over-relying on wrong AI explanations could lead to critical consequences.
+Further, showing both search engine results and LLM explanations offers no complementary benefits compared to search engines alone.
+Taken together, our study highlights that natural language explanations by LLMs may not be a reliable replacement for reading the retrieved passages, especially in high-stakes settings where over-relying on wrong AI explanations could lead to critical consequences.